Pikes Peak Marathon: Marathon

 The following table shows the official winners of the marathon.
 Course records are highlighted with green background.

 The race was lengthened by 1.1 miles in 1976, so that 7–8 minutes must be added to the pre-1976 times for comparison purposes.

 The most successful male and female athletes in the history of the marathon are Matt Carpenter, outright record holder and winner of the marathon on twelve occasions between 1988 and 2011, and Erica Larson, who has won the women's race five times.
 Carpenter won six times in a row in 2006–2011, as did Steve Gachupin in 1966–1970.
 Larson won four times in a row in 1999–2002, as did Danelle Ballengee in 1994–1997.

+In 2024, the marathon was shortened due to snow and ice.
+Runners turned around at Barr Camp instead of the peak, which meant the race was shortened by about a third of the typical 26.2 mile distance.

 Ascent

 The following table shows the official winners of the Ascent.
 Course records are highlighted with green background.
-The men's Ascent record was set during the Marathon in 1993 by Matt Carpenter with a time of 2:01:06.
+The longest-standing men's Ascent record (set during the Marathon in 1993 by Matt Carpenter with a time of 2:01:06) was broken after 30 years in the 2023 Ascent by Rémi Bonnet with a time of 2:00:20.

 The 2018 Ascent was run on a shortened course of 7.6 miles, finishing at Barr Camp, due to inclement weather being forecast.